 The following maps include watershed assessments of land use, tile drainage, and runoff risk derived with ACPF tools.
 The remaining maps are arranged into three sections: drainage practices, runoff practices, and riparian management.
+For each section, one map displays a watershed overview and the subsequent pages contain detailed maps for each township that contains a portion of the watershed.
 Conservation drainage practices include bioreactors, saturated buffers, carbon-enhanced saturated buffers, drainage water management, nitrate removal wetlands, and perennial cover or tile intake buffers in topographic depressions.
 Runoff control practices include contour buffer strips, grassed waterways, and water and sediment control basins.
 Practices such as nutrient management, no-till/reduced tillage, and cover crops are not explicitly mapped by ACPF tools according to the philosophy that such soil health building practices are appropriate for all agricultural land.
 The final section of maps includes the results of applying the ACPF riparian function assessment to the stream channels in the watershed.
-Recommended riparian functions are classified as critical zone (high potential for runoff control and denitrification), multi-species buffer (moderate potential for both runoff control and denitrification), deep-rooted vegetation (denitrification prioritized), stiff stemmed grasses (runoff control prioritized), and streambank stabilization.
+Recommended riparian functions are classified as critical zone (high potential for runoff control and denitrification), multi-species buffer (moderate potential for both runoff control and denitrification), deeprooted vegetation (denitrification prioritized), stiff stemmed grasses (runoff control prioritized), and streambank stabilization.